zekusmaximus/SMAIRS/PHASE1_NEXT_STEPS.md

 - ✅ Preserve deterministic outputs with fixed timestamp env.

 ---
-Generated on: 2025-08-26T13:45:00Z
+Generated on: 2025-08-26T20:00:27Z
-Updated: Phase 1 complete, Phase 2 Opening Lab in progress
+Updated: Phase 1 and Phase 2 complete, Phase 3 in progress